AlexMedinaG/Projecto-4/README.md

 - Change decade variable to integer
 - Revised data types to ensure we could work with the information
 - Reviewd that there where no NA
+- Converted Duration in miliseconds (ms) to minutes
 - Droped Categorical Data
 - Trained using - Test Split